diegoparrilla/slate/source/index.html.md

 ```

-This endpoint returns the full list of the Country codes and the corresponding TTL in the QUARANTINE-COUNTRY private blacklist as a JSON object.
+This endpoint returns the full list of the Country codes and the corresponding TTL in the QUARANTINE-COUNTRY private blocklist as a JSON object.

 <aside class="success">
 This is a paid plan feature only.
 You always have to pass the API key.
 You can pass it as a header parameter or a query string parameter.